Game

 Your energy gets zapped by “energy takers,” like staying up too late and channel surfing.

-The number one thing you need to know is getting 9 to 12 hours of sleep each night and relaxing without screen time are fit choices you can make to give your body and brain energy to move and think!
+The number one thing you need to know is getting 9 to 12 hours of sleep each night and relaxing without screen time are healthy choices you can make to give your body and brain energy to move and think!

 Today’s activity will help you learn more about fit “energy maker” choices.